Homemade vegan hiking meals

 Breakfast

-But as this was pretty easy to get sick of, an alternative was:
+But as this was pretty easy to get sick of, alternatives are:

 Lunch